AhmedMo1242/DanceNet/Dance_Language_Cross_Modal_Embedding/README.md

 ## Project Overview

-I developed a pipeline that first uses a Variational Autoencoder (VAE) to learn a latent dimension for dance sequences, then applies a BERT-based model to align text embeddings with those dance representations via cosine similarity.
-Through contrastive learning, I refined both dance and text embeddings so they can reconstruct each other, effectively bridging choreography and natural language.
+This project develops a pipeline that first uses a Variational Autoencoder (VAE) to learn a latent dimension for dance sequences, then applies a BERT-based model to align text embeddings with those dance representations via cosine similarity.
+Through contrastive learning, both dance and text embeddings are refined so they can reconstruct each other, effectively bridging choreography and natural language.

-This project represents my submission for Task 2 of the GSoC 2025 assessment under the HumanAI Foundation, supervised by Mariel Pettee (Lawrence Berkeley National Laboratory) and Ilya Vidrin (Northeastern University).

 While this README provides a comprehensive overview of the approach and results, it intentionally remains high-level in some technical aspects.
-For a more thorough exploration of exteneded technical stuff, please refer to the complete technical report in the [Report](#report) section below.
+For a more thorough exploration of extended technical details, please refer to the complete technical report in the [Report](#report) section below.

 ## Table of Contents